 In most cases, the attacker using a hacked account sends you an email address claiming that your ‘friend’ is stuck in a foreign country after being mugged.
 They request money for a return ticket and promise to refund the money once they are back.
 Usually, the email has instruction on how to send the money to your ‘stranded friend’ abroad.

 - Phishing Attacks.
 It’s an old age cyber threat that applies social engineering tactics to harvest confidential details from victims.
-Most phishing attacks are propagate through bogus emails allegedly form trusted service providers such as banks, Schools, Software companies or government security agencies.
+Most phishing attacks are propagated through bogus emails allegedly from trusted service providers such as banks, Schools, Software companies or government security agencies.
 E.g. FBI

-Normally, online fraudster sends email posing as one of your trusted service provider.
+Normally, the online fraudster sends an email posing as one of your trusted service providers.
 They request you to urgently update your account details or upgrade your current software through given links.
 Most phishing emails require you to do something urgently or risk some consequences.
 Clicking on the embedded links directs you to spoofed websites designed to steal your login credentials.

 Another common trick used by phishing masters is to send you an email claiming that you’ve won a lottery or certain promotion goodies.
-You are required to give your banking details in order receive your lotter winning.
-In other cases the scammer pose as the FBI saying they have recovered your ‘stolen money’ and therefore requesting to send you bank details to get your money back.
+You are required to give your banking details in order to receive your lottery winning.
+In other cases, the scammer poses as the FBI said they have recovered your ‘stolen money’ and therefore requested to send you bank details to get your money back.